Warnings – Gratuitous use of the words nipple and boobs.

 To be honest, I wasn’t bothered.
 I’m prone to heat rash and eczema anyway and this can happen wherever there is chaffing or sweating.
 It’s a simple enough to deal with – just need some cream for the pharmacy.
 To prevent it I just put a bit of deodorant under my breasts on hot days.

-The bra was just part of a restriction to my gender identity in fact, without if I feel able to be much more fluid and I’m much happier with that.
+The bra was just part of a restriction to my gender identity in fact, without it I feel able to be much more fluid and I’m much happier with that.

-No more of those extender getting lost in the washing machine and breaking it – which is how this entire thing started.
+No more of that extender getting lost in the washing machine and breaking it – which is how this entire thing started.